C-Loftus/Princeton-Thesis/doc/main.md

 ## Federated Learning

-Federated Learning is a machine learning paradigm that seeks to solve these issues.
-In traditional machine learning, clients are required to send their data to a centralized server and trust it will take the appropriate protections to anonymize it.
-However,in Federated Learning, all training is done on user devices.
-Then after training is finished, all that is transferred to the server are the model weights.
-The data itself stays on user devices.

-Essentially what this means is that the server never sees the data, and thus, it is not subject to the same privacy concerns as traditional machine learning.
-This is a particularly useful paradigm for healthcare.
-It allows data autonomy without needing to compromise on the use of large-scale datasets.
-Users can share data with non-profits and community initiatives without having to worry about the security of their data.
-This is because the data never leaves the user's device.

-Currently within industry, federated learning has been successful particularly with mobile computing like smartphones or IoT devices.
-Companies like Google and Apple have been able to leverage federated learning to train models on datasets like keyboard data that would be otherwise sensitive to train on.
-Datasets like these have allowed for useful predictive typing models that are personalized to the individual user.
-However, as of right now, federated learning is still an emerging research area and usually is abstracted away from end-users.

-## Relation to the Field of Computer Accessibility

-While there are many domains that will benefit from this paradigm of data sharing, one of the most promising and the focus of this paper is voice controlled accessibility software.
-This software allows users without the use of their hands to control their computer without typing or using the mouse.
-For this type of software, it often relies upon huge voice datasets.
-While these models have good performance in general use, users may want to fine-tune them for specific applications that would otherwise not be contained in a general-purpose dataset.
-For instance, Mozilla's Common Voice \footnote{\url{https://commonvoice.mozilla.org/en}} is a great data set for general voice recognition, but may not be enough to support user with a particular accent, speech impediment, job specific technical vocabulary.

-accessibility applications often are supported through grassroots communities with economies of sharing.
-Within such social arrangements, there is often a compromise regarding either efficiency or privacy.

-## HCI and Design Work

-In addition to the technical, algorithmic side of federated learning, there are a series of new design challenges for accessibility engaging users of all backgrounds.
-For those without full use of their hands, many types of software interaction can be difficult or annoying to navigate with voice controlled software.
-For instance, not all programs expose an accessibility tree or have good keyboard shortcuts.
-This is even the case for some popular applications like Adobe Acrobat\footnote{\url{https://acrobat.uservoice.com/forums/590923-acrobat-for-windows-and-mac/suggestions/39448096-acrobat-reader-for-mac-does-not-expose-an-accessib}} As result, a user may be forced to use the mouse or an eye tracker which is a less than ideal solution.
-As a result, I wanted to build all my user interfaces with a web ui.
-Internet browsers have much more accessibility tooling built in and are generally more accessible.
-For instance, tools like Rango\footnote{\url{https://github.com/david-tejada/rango/}} and Vimium \footnote{\url{https://vimium.github.io/}} allow the user to navigate the web with just voice, or just the keyboard, respectively.
-Thus by creating my user interface for the web, I can take advantage of these already existing tools for better accessibility.

-In addition to the accessibility aspects of our design for federated learning paradigms, we will also need to ensure ease-of-use.
-Most users are not accustomed to dealing with data in a decentralized way.
-Even among tech enthusiasts,

-# Background

-Before discussing my work, it is useful to give an overview of the existing field of voice-controlled accessibility software, Federated Learning frameworks, and the design principles that inform them both.
-This context will help to better explain the overall architecture and the specific choices I made while developing my software.
-For context, I specifically wanted to create a federated learning solution that could help to address some of the existing issues in both federated software and voice-based accessibility software.

-## Federated Learning

-Before discussing voice-based accessibility software it is useful to describe the current general landscape of federated learning and federated software.
+Before discussing voice-based accessibility software it is useful to describe the current general landscape of federated learning, federated software more generally, and how they are currently implemented.
 This will allow us to see its shortcomings, and potential for innovation.
 When we discuss accessibility software, it will give us a better perspective on how to integrate the two.

 Federated Learning, despite being such a new and promising field, is based upon a much simpler and older one: federation.
 Federation as a general concept in computing is a backbone to many of the essential software tools we use every day.
 Email and git are two great examples of fundamental software technologies that are built upon federation.
 Anyone can start their own email or git server, control their own mail inbox or code repositories respectively, and choose to communicate with other servers of the same type.
 Despite the fact that these technologies are built upon federation, in reality the majority of individuals depend upon highly centralized applications (Gmail and Github, being two examples, respectively).
 As a result, if we want federated learning to break this general trend within federated software, we need both incentives and intuitive tooling to support independent communities.

-For examples of this, we can look to recent studies regarding the behavior of users in other federated networks such as Mastodon.
+For examples of user behavior with federated software, we can look to recent studies regarding the behavior of users in other federated networks such as Mastodon.
 Mastodon is an alternative social media platform that anyone can self-host and federate with other instances.
-This allows for decentralized data sharing and moderation- However, even though the software is designed for decentralization, users often congregate towards centralized servers. [@10.1145/3355369.3355572] After Elon Musk bought twitter and caused many users to seek alternative platforms, Mastodon saw a huge influx of new users.
+This allows for decentralized data sharing and moderation- However, even though the software is designed for decentralization, users often congregate towards centralized servers. [@10.1145/3355369.3355572] After Elon Musk bought Twitter and caused many users to seek alternative platforms, Mastodon saw a huge influx of new users.
 However, many of these users were confused regarding which instance to use, and how their data was being retained. \small\footnote{\url{{https://www.newyorker.com/culture/infinite-scroll/what-fleeing-twitter-users-will-and-wont-find-on-mastodon}}}

 Thus even though Mastodon is a social network and not a machine learning toolkit, it is a good example of how users are not accustomed to dealing with federated systems and decentralized data.
 When implementing new forms of data sharing we need not only new technical solutions, but also new design strategies.
 After all, our goal is to share data in a way that is both efficient and democratic.
 Little will be accomplished at scale if only power users and hobby hackers participate.

-With regards to federated learning specifically, often programmers completely abstract away the federation process.
-For instance, in the case of mobile phones, it is assumed that a beneficent central company will train models in the background, and the user can benefit without needing to understand the process.
-Many, even technical users, are not aware that their phone passively trains such models at nighttime.
+With regards to federated machine learning specifically, programmers often completely abstract away the federation process.
+Despite the fact that nearly most mobile phones use some sort of federated learning techniques, it is usually always abstracted away [@federated-personalization].
+Under this understanding, federated learning is viewed simply in a technical light, and as a result the technical algorithm is considered too complicated for the average user.

-Thus, many papers in federated learning follow suit and do not deal with the social or design aspects of the the technology.
+Many papers in federated learning follow suit and do not deal with the social or design aspects of the the technology.
 They are primarily focused with attributes like energy efficiency or fault tolerance [@10.1145/3554980] [@10.1145/3556557.3557952].
 While these are undoubtedly important attributes, it is certainly not the entire story.
 Given the fact that so much of the internet's monetization model is based around data collection, changing the way data is shared at scale could have significant social and economic consequences.

 As we design for the future, it is important not to abstract away the decentralized and community driven potential for federated learning.
 As a result, when designing new applications we should not only focus on the technical aspects, but also trying to make it intuitive for users of all abilities and organizations of all sizes.
 This is one of the key aspects missing in current federated learning literature: there is not a clear vision for how to apply it beyond large companies, explain federation as a concept, and get non-technical users involved.
 We will need to overcome these challenges for Federated learning to go beyond just industry adoption and eventually see it come to fruition in non-profits, online groups, and community organizations.

 ## Accessibility Software

 Now that we have the general background of federated software and federated learning more specifically, it is useful to survey the general landscape of voice based accessibility software.
 Unlike federated learning, lots of the cutting edge and most used accessibility software does not come from academic research.
-See for instance cursorless \footnote{\url{https://www.cursorless.org/}}}, a community driven solution for voice programming that is significantly more efficient than other hands free offerings.
+See for instance the software project, Cursorless \footnote{\url{https://www.cursorless.org/}}, a community driven solution for voice programming that is significantly more efficient than other hands free offerings.
+As a result, it is most useful to give a summary of the different programs available and the design philosophies that inform them.

-To summarize, within voice controlled accessibility software, many of the design philosophies behind different programs can be grouped into two main categories.
-Namely, application specific or general purpose accessibility software
+In general, within voice controlled accessibility software, many of the design philosophies behind different programs can be grouped into two main categories.
+Namely, application specific or general purpose accessibility software.

 ### Application-Specific Accessibility Software